ramonpzg/people-analytics/setup/README.md

 1. [Python Installation](https://ramonprz01.github.io/people-analytics/setup/python/01_python_installation.html) - Here you will go through the step-by-step process of installing Python in your computer, make sure you pick the latest stable version for your Operating System when downloading Python.
 1. [Anaconda](https://ramonprz01.github.io/people-analytics/setup/anaconda/02_anaconda_installation.html) - Here you have a few instructions and pointers on how to get Anaconda installed in your computer.
 This is the major and most-widely used scientific distribution of Python and other tools that, at the time of writing, dominates the data science landscape.

+Excellent, you are now ready to move on and start coding and learning.
+Head over to the [notebooks](https://ramonprz01.github.io/people-analytics/notebooks/) section now.